-Given its potential in terms of careers, some students see sustainable energy and sustainable development as a future career direction.
+Given its potential in terms of careers, some students see sustainable energy and sustainable development as future career direction.
 For students exploring that path we offer a range of optional modules for the final year(s) of their study.
-These optional modules are anchored either in the research strengths of the University and Department (such as Energy 2050), or opportunities for first-hand learning through links with the city.
-At this level we offer optional specialist 15 credit modules in, for example, carbon capture and storage, and sustainable transport includes a case study on the development of the Supertram system.
+These optional modules are anchored either in research strengths of the University and Department (such as Energy 2050), or opportunities for first-hand learning through links with the city.
+At this level we offer optional specialist 15 credit modules in, for example, carbon capture and storage, and sustainable transport include a case study on the development of the supertram system.

 Against a context of a full 10 credit module that introduces students to the trade-offs and dilemmas involved in engineering, we include a 2 hour session on sustainable development for final year engineering undergraduates and engineering postgraduates.
 The class is nominally c.340 students so we use TurningPoint polling to explore students’ views on a case study about mining in Greenland, and Greenland’s commitment to independence through economic development.
 Greenland is a location portrayed as part of a ‘global commons’ that seems to capture many students’ imaginations, and the session leader has previously been research-active on the topic.